 Some small abscesses resolve without treatment, coming to a point and draining.
 Warm compresses help accelerate the process.
 Incision and drainage are indicated when significant pain, tenderness, and swelling are present; it is unnecessary to await fluctuance.
 Under sterile conditions, local anesthesia is given as either a lidocaine injection or a freezing spray.

 Patients with large, extremely painful abscesses may benefit from IV sedation and analgesia during drainage.
 A single puncture with the tip of a scalpel is often sufficient to open the abscess.
 After the pus drains, the cavity should be bluntly probed with a gloved finger or curette to clear loculations.
 Irrigation with normal saline is optional.
 Packing the cavity loosely with a gauze wick reduces the dead space and prevents formation of a seroma.
-The wick is typically removed 24 to 48 h later.
-However, recent data have not proven the effectiveness of routine irrigation or packing (1,2).
+The wick is typically removed 24 to 48 hours later.
+However, recent data have not proved the effectiveness of routine irrigation or packing (1, 2).
 Local heat and elevation may hasten resolution of inflammation.

-Pathogens reflect flora of the involved area (eg, S. aureus and streptococci in the trunk, axilla, head, and neck), but MRSA has become more common.
+Pathogens reflect flora of the involved area (eg, S. aureus and streptococci in the trunk, axilla, head, and neck), but methicillin-resistant S. aureus (MRSA) has become more common.